Kotsche/Kotsche.github.io/_pages/cv.md

     electricity and pharmaceuticals

 * SEP 2012 - MAR 2013: Intern
-  * German-Brazilian Chamber of Commerce, Sao Paulo,
+  * German-Brazilian Chamber of Commerce, Sao Paulo, Brazil
   * Department for Environment and Renewable Energy
   * Prepared market studies on the Brazilian market for renewable energies